IndyCar Series: Engine competition era (1997–2005)

-Infiniti's engines, though reliable, were significantly down on power compared to the Auroras in 1997, leading many of the teams that had initially opted for the Infiniti to switch.
-By the end of the 1998 season, only a handful of low-budget teams were using the Infiniti.
-However, early in the 1999 season, Cheever Racing, a well-funded team, was brought on to develop the engine with team owner Eddie Cheever expanding the team to two cars and bringing on his brother Ross Cheever as a test driver.
+Infiniti's engines, though reliable, were significantly less powerful compared to the Auroras in 1997, leading many of the teams that had initially opted for the Infiniti to switch.
+By the end of the 1998 season, only a handful of low-budget teams were using the Infiniti, however, early in the 1999 season Cheever Racing, a well-funded team, was brought on to develop the engine with team owner Eddie Cheever expanding the team to two cars and bringing on his brother Ross Cheever as a test driver.
 By 2000, the engine had improved markedly and Cheever captured the marque's first win at Pikes Peak International Raceway.
-However, despite the improved success, few teams made the switch to the Infiniti and the company left the series after the 2002 season to focus on powering the league's new Infiniti Pro Series (now Firestone Indy Lights).
+Despite the success, few teams made the switch to the Infiniti and the company left the series after the 2002 season to focus on powering the league's new Infiniti Pro Series (now Firestone Indy Lights) cars.

-As part of General Motors' discontinuance of the Oldsmobile name, the Olds engine was rebadged as the Chevrolet starting with the 2002 season.
-However, the effort would lack in competitiveness against Toyota and Honda, which came to the IRL in 2003 from the rival CART series.
-In August 2003, Chevrolet announced to the public its "Gen IV" motor, a rebadged Cosworth motor for competition.
+As part of General Motors' discontinuance of the Oldsmobile brand, the Olds engine was rebadged as Chevrolet starting with the 2002 season.
+The effort would lack in competitiveness against Toyota and Honda, which came to the IRL in 2003 from the rival CART series.
+In August 2003, Chevrolet announced to the public its "Gen IV" motor, a rebadged Cosworth engine, for competition.
 At the time, Cosworth was owned by Ford.
 On November 4, 2004, Chevrolet stated that it would be ending its IRL engine program effective with the end of the 2005 season, citing costs that exceeded value, according to then GM Racing Director Doug Duchardt, "The investment did not meet our objectives."

 Toyota won its first race in Miami, as well as the Indianapolis 500 and the series title.
-However, Toyota had just one podium in the last seven races of 2004, and only Penske Racing fielded competitive Toyota-powered cars in 2005, while Honda became the dominant engine manufacturer within the series.
+However, Toyota had just one podium in the last seven races of 2004, and only Penske Racing fielded competitive Toyota-powered cars in 2005, while Honda became the series' dominant engine manufacturer.
 In November 2005, Toyota company officials announced the company's withdrawal from American open-wheel racing and the immediate discontinuation of its IRL program, coinciding with its entrance into NASCAR's Craftsman Truck Series in 2004, and its discontinuation of its IMSA program.